AmanMishra0987/backendPANKH/README.md

 ## Email Configuration

 The server sends two emails for each form submission:
-1. **Notification email** to the organization (using the specific email from env or defaulting to SMTP_USER)
+1. **Notification email** to the organization (using the specific email from env or defaulting to GMAIL_USER)
 2. **Confirmation email** to the user who submitted the form

 ## Troubleshooting

-- **SMTP Connection Error**: Verify your SMTP credentials and ensure you're using an App Password for Gmail
+- **Gmail Connection Error**: Verify your Gmail credentials and ensure you're using an App Password (not your regular Gmail password)
 - **Port Already in Use**: Change the PORT in `.env` file
 - **CORS Issues**: The server is configured to allow CORS from the frontend